afrisiringo/Covid19Indonesia-EDAwithPython/README.md

-# COVID-19 Cases in Indonesian Provinces
+# COVID-19 Cases in Indonesian Provinces - EDA with Python

 This repository contains an Exploratory Data Analysis (EDA) project on COVID-19 cases across different provinces in Indonesia.
 The analysis covers the time range from March 2020 to September 2022, providing insights into the pandemic's progression throughout the country.